saeed51100/machine-learning/forex-prediction/classification/readme-12.txt

 Write the full code only for the following part:
     2- Chronological splitting of df_model

+    * additional requirements:
-At the end of the code, print the variables required for part 4 (Create sequences).
+        At the end of the code, print the variables required for part 3 (Create sequences).